MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 ## Identifying the materials to be translated

 A major early step in the localization process is to identify what needs to be translated in your project.
 This starts with all text visible to users in your deliverables and its accompanying documentation.
 But you need to consider more than that.
 Images, videos, marketing material, websites, customer support content such as FAQs, sample data, even chatbots.
 These other deliverables are all part of the customer's engagement with the product.
+With multimedia, you need to weigh the costs and benefits of [re-creation and dubbing](../media/re-creation.md) against [captioning and subtitling](../media/captioning.md).
+With critical content like marketing material, you might want to do a full [transcreation](transcreation.md).

 ## Isolating the materials to be translated